RobertVenhryn/Trainee_Task_Robert_Venhryn/README.md

 There are some configuration with firewall on instances in Terraform ("user_data = <<EOF" line)

-the script has done its job
+Finally, the script has done its job:

 ![Screenshot_5](https://user-images.githubusercontent.com/75696130/113061774-422ba300-91bb-11eb-9782-30b7b37eefd6.png)